 Just be prepared, anger sometimes melts into tears of regret when we give hugs.

 Don’t worry about talking about the behavior yet.
 Let your child get a handle on those big emotions first.
 Afterward you will have plenty of time to discuss the behavior and come up with solutions for staying calm

 Often, in the middle of a blow-up, children are too upset to use mindfulness techniques on their own.
 But you may be able to help them with this by being a calm secondary Voice

 But what are mindfulness techniques?
 Basically, it’s the idea of feeling your body in space and thinking about it.
 Thinking about your thinking.
 Thinking about the way your body feels.
 Thinking about the way you’re breathing etc. Scientists call this “cognitive thinking”.

-Much like meditation (which we will come back to you later) mindfulness convinces your body to slow down and think cognitively.
+Much like meditation (which we will come back to you about later) mindfulness convinces your body to slow down and think cognitively.
 Or in other words about itself.
-Some mindfulness techniques you could try are counting to 10 breathing deep breath‘s finger tap tipping like I show you in the video below.
+Some mindfulness techniques you could try are counting to 10 breathing deep breath‘s finger tap tipping as I show you in the video below.

 While teaching preschool, I developed a little mindfulness technique that my students used to use when they were feeling fidgety.
 You can see it here.

 Redirection is a practice used frequently by preschool teachers.
 This is mainly because all preschoolers are somewhat incapable of handling their own emotions.